tspannhw/FLaNK-December2023/myyear2023.md

 I am responsible for spreading the good word of Apache NiFi, Flink and Kafka.
 I accomplish this by doing talks, meetups, articles, podcasts, videos, demos, GenAI art, repositories, newsletters, and other content.

-I spoke at over X conferences both virtual and in-person
+I spoke at over 30 conferences both virtual and in-person

 Built X issues of my newsletter.   https://github.com/tspannhw/FLiPStackWeekly to over 5,800 readers.